JavidGlyv/JavidGlyv/README.md

 I believe that one should not have a fixed technology stack, but should always respond to the needs and problems of the customer.
 Below is just an excerpt and my favorite technologies in machine learning and non-ML frameworks.

 **🤖 Machine Learning**
-Scikit-Learn, Python, Pandas, Numpy, Seaborn, SQLAlchemy
+Keras, Scikit-Learn, Python, Pandas, Numpy, Seaborn, SQLAlchemy

 **🏗️ Non-ML Frameworks**
 Web: